 Now that you know what you want your audience to do or think after your speech, who exactly are you speaking to?
 It really depends on your topic.

-However, there are some topics that are relevant to every human being on the planet, while others are only pertinent to, say, only parents.
+However, there are some topics that are relevant to every human being on the planet, while others are only pertinent to, say, parents or lawyers.
 Who do you want to speak to?

 You want to teach your audience something new.
-You want it to be relevant to their lives and think that your message benefits them in some way.
+You want it to be relevant to their lives so that they think your message benefits them in some way.
 They will zone out and fall asleep if you teach them how to make a peanut butter and jelly sandwich.

 6. Hire a Public Speaking Coach

 You might be brand-new to public speaking.
-If so, you’re going to need some training.
+If so, you’re going to need some training as you’re learning how to become a motivational speaker.

 You want to put on a good “show,” and in order to do that, you might have to take an extra step and hire a professional coach to help you hone your speaking skills.